Appalachian Blues

 Appalachian Blues is the fifth studio album by singer Stella Parton.
 It is a plaintive collection of songs which combine country with hints of blues, gospel and folk.
-This album displays Parton's unique vocal styling plus her creative songwriting.

 Critical reception

 Alanna Nash, writing for Entertainment Weekly, praised the album, describing it as a "disarmingly sweet set of songs".
 She also noted the "uncluttered mountain arrangements" and the fact that Stella Parton wrote many of the songs herself.